Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Setting a gender specifies the gender of the groups you'd like to hear from.

--   `/gender set male` will play songs by boy groups and male soloists
+-   `/gender set gender_1:male` will play songs by boy groups and male soloists
--   `/gender set female` will play songs by girl groups and female soloists
+-   `/gender set gender_1:female` will play songs by girl groups and female soloists
 -   `/gender set gender_1:male gender_2:female` will play songs by boy groups, girl groups, and all soloists
--   `/gender set coed` will play songs by groups containing a mix of male and female members
+-   `/gender set gender_1:coed` will play songs by groups containing a mix of male and female members
--   `/gender set alternating` will alternate between `male` and `female` artist songs each round
+-   `/gender set gender_1:alternating` will alternate between `male` and `female` artist songs each round

 `male`, `female`, and `coed` can all be used at once (`/gender set gender_1:male gender_2:female gender_3:coed`), but `alternating` must be used on its own.

 Note that `/groups` and `/gender` are incompatible with each other.
 If you wish to continue using `/gender`, reset `/groups` first.

 Want to control whether groups or soloists are exclusively played?
-Check out `/help artisttype`.
+Check out `/help action:artisttype`.

 ![gender](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/gender.png)

 ## /cutoff

 Setting a cutoff limits songs based on which year they were released.
-Using `/cutoff set earliest 2015` will play songs from 2015 onwards, while `/cutoff set range beginning_year:2015 ending_year:2017` will play songs released between 2015 and 2017.
+Using `/cutoff set earliest beginning_year:2015` will play songs from 2015 onwards, while `/cutoff set range beginning_year:2015 ending_year:2017` will play songs released between 2015 and 2017.

 ![cutoff](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/cutoff.png)